Deep biosphere: Early discoveries and ideas

 The first studies of subsurface life were conducted by Claude E. Zobell, the "father of marine microbiology", in the late 1930s to the 1950s.
 Although the coring depth was limited, microbes were found wherever the sediments were sampled.
 With increasing depth, aerobes gave way to anaerobes.

 Most biologists dismissed the subsurface microbes as contamination, especially after the submersible Alvin sank in 1968 and the scientists escaped, leaving their lunches behind.
 When Alvin was recovered, the lunches showed no sign of microbial decay.
 This reinforced a view of the deep sea (and by extension the subsurface) as a lifeless desert.
-The study of the deep biosphere was dormant for decades, except for some Soviet microbiologists who began to refer to themselves as geomicrobiologists.
+The study of the deep biosphere, like many bacteria, was dormant for decades; an exception is a group of Soviet microbiologists who began to refer to themselves as geomicrobiologists.

 Interest in subsurface life was renewed when the United States Department of Energy was looking for a safe way of burying nuclear waste, and Frank J. Wobber realized that microbes below the surface could either help by degrading the buried waste or hinder by breaching the sealed containers.
 He formed the Subsurface Science Program to study deep life.
 To address the problem of contamination, special equipment was designed to minimize contact between a core sample and the drilling fluid that lubricates the drill bit.
 In addition, tracers were added to the fluid to indicate whether it penetrated the core.
 In 1987, several boreholes were drilled near the Savannah River Site, and microorganisms were found to be plentiful and diverse at least 500 metres below the surface.

+From 1983 until now, microbiologists have analyzed cell abundances in drill cores from the International Ocean Discovery Program (originally the Ocean Drilling Program).
+A group led by John Parkes of the University of Bristol reported concentrations of 104 to 108 cells per gram of sediment down to depths of 500 metres (agricultural soils contain about 109 cells per gram).
+This was initially met with skepticism, and it took them four years to publish their results.

+In 1992, Thomas Gold published a paper titled "The Deep, Hot Biosphere" suggesting that microbial life was widespread throughout the subsurface, existing in pore spaces between grains of rocks.
+He also published a book similarly titled The Deep Hot Biosphere.
+According to one paper, he "pioneered" the idea the hydrocarbons could sustain life to "known depths of 10km and possibly down to 300km", if the temperature was not over a hypothetical maximum of 150°C. Gold also suggested that the deep biosphere is sustained by hydrocarbons geologically produced by the subsurface, or their derivatives.
+According to the paper, Gold's proposals helped to inspire later generations of scientists.